Skip to main content

 Board-allocated giving

-An independent Storehouse Board — not the founder alone — allocates each Joseph Principle transfer to Kingdom causes from the Pre-Approved Recipient List, under a conflict-of-interest policy on file.
+An independent Storehouse Board — not the founder alone — will allocate each Joseph Principle transfer to Kingdom causes from the Pre-Approved Recipient List.
+The board is to be seated before the first disbursement, under a conflict-of-interest policy already drafted.

 Governance & audit